STORIES

 BRACELET OR STRAP

-Metal band or leather strap that secures the watch onto the wrist
+The band that secures the watch to your wrist

 BRACELET OR STRAP

-Metal band or leather strap that secures the watch onto the wrist
+The band that secures the watch to your wrist

 BUCKLE

-Clasp that fastens and releases to adjust the watch on the wrist
+Clasp that fastens and releases to adjust the watch band

 BUCKLE